-Pneumatic or Electric Actuators, which is more suitable.
+Pneumatic or Electric Actuators, which is more suitable for Sanitary Valves.

 Air Actuators or Electric Actuators, how to choose the right type of actuator for sanitary applications.

 In Malaysia's food, beverage, and pharmaceutical industry, the most common sanitary valves are powered by air and electric actuators.

 Pneumatic Actuators come in Single Acting or Double Acting types, both are able to open and close sanitary valves, but operate differently.